Tropilab Inc.

 Pharmacology

-An experiment was conducted to study the effect of S. malaccense bark on serum glucose, lipid profile and liver glycogen content in both normal and hyperglycemic rats.
-The aqueous and alcoholic extracts were compared with glibenclamide for their influence on fasting blood sugar, lipid profile and liver glycogen in both normoglycemic and to streptozotocin induced (50 mg/kg ip) hyperglycemic rats.
-In normoglycemic rats, the aqueous and alcoholic extracts produced hypoglycemia but did not affect the lipid profile and liver glycogen content even on chronic treatment.
+Syzygium malaccense - Malay apple A study was conducted about the effect of S. malaccense bark on serum glucose, lipid profile and liver glycogen content in both normal and hyperglycemic rats.
+The extracts were compared with Glibenclamide (Glyburide) for their influence on fasting blood sugar, lipid profile and liver glycogen in both normoglycemic and to streptozotocin induced hyperglycemic rats.
+In normoglycemic rats, even for chronic treatment.

 Applications